-Students are not authorized to be dismissed early, or be excused for any part of the regular school day unless special arrangements are made through the school office.
+Students are not authorized to be dismissed early or be excused for any part of the regular school day unless arrangements are made through the school office with the student's parent/guardian.

-If a student needs to be dismissed early from school, he or she must bring a note from home signed by the parent (a phone call from the student's parent is also acceptable.)
+If a student needs to be dismissed early from school, he or she must bring a note from home signed by the parent or a phone call from the student's parent.
+The office needs to be notified by 2:00 on Monday, Tuesday, Thursday and Friday and 12:00 on Wednesday if you are changing how a student will go home at the end of the day.

-When the student's parent arrives at school, he/she must come to the office to "sign the youngster out."
+When the student's parent arrives at school, he/she must come to the office to sign out their child.
 To minimize disruption to the classroom, parents are asked to wait in the office or in front of the school.
-Even when it's close to the end of the school day, we ask that parents do not go directly to the classroom to get their child(ren).
+Even when it is close to the end of the school day, we ask that parents do not go directly to the classroom to get their child(ren).

-Our elementary school is a closed campus and students may not leave the school grounds unless due authorization has been given by the principal or by her designee.
+Our elementary school is a closed campus and students may not leave the school grounds unless due authorization has been given by the principal or by her designee or checked out by a parent/guardian.
 (Students who leave without permission will be disciplined.)

-When students will be leaving school early and re-entering school the same day, the student must report directly to the school office and notify the secretary that he/she has returned.
+When students leave school early and re-enter school the same day, the student must report directly to the school office and notify the secretary that he/she has returned.
 Following this notification, he/she will get a pass to return to the classroom.